mendix/docs/content/en/docs/appstore/connectors/aws/aws-iot-twinmaker.md

 ##### 4.1.48.1 Attributes

-Entity 'AbstractEntityFilter' has no attributes.
+Entity `AbstractEntityFilter` has no attributes.

 ##### 4.1.48.2 Associations

-Entity 'AbstractEntityFilter' does not own any associations.
+Entity `AbstractEntityFilter` does not own any associations.

 #### 4.1.49 Entity CustomExternalIDEntityFilter